Successful people have a strong bias towards action.

-The strong motivation to do something is key to achieving high-performance levels and consistently being productive (in life and business).
+The strong motivation to stop procrastinating and get something done is key to achieving high-performance levels and consistently being productive (in life and business).
 You know you should be working on your most important task, but learning how to recognize it and focus on it is a skill you must develop.
 In this article, we will share the critical success factors you need to identify your most important task and finish it every day.

 Eat That Frog

 Asian Efficiency founder, Thanh Pham, is often asked what his number one productivity tip is.
 What is the one thing you can do that can transform your productivity?
 His answer is, “Eat that frog.”

 He bases his response on a simple but powerful principle attributed to author and speaker Brian Tracey (founder of Brian Tracy International).
-Brian wrote a book about it that we highly recommend, Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time.
+Brian wrote a book about that we highly recommend, Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time.

-A quote from Mark Twain inspired the name.
+A quote attributed to Mark Twain inspired the name.

 “Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day.”

 So, What is a “frog”?

 The “frog” is the most important item on your to-do list.
 It is the one thing you can do right now that is the best use of your time.
 It is something that checks all of the boxes of importance, high-priority, and high-value.
-So why does Tracy refer to it as a frog?
+So why does Brian Tracy refer to it as a frog?
 The answer is that some things are easier said than done.
 Time management and personal productivity require you to do more than make a list of everything you need to do.

 First, you may not know how to identify your frog.
 Frogs are good at hiding in a disorganized to-do list.
 Without clear goals and well-defined priorities, the frog is just another task waiting to be done someday.

-Second, you have to overcome distractions and procrastination to get it done.
-It is easy to stay busy doing good things that steal your time, attention, and energy from eating the frog.
+Second, you have to overcome distractions and procrastination to get more done.
+It is easy to stay busy doing good things that steal your time, attention, and energy from eat that frog goal.